jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

 </Flex>
 ```

+As seen above, Gatsby's plugin does a few things to make the process of displaying images easier.

 ### extra information - data storage

 Still I wanted to show more information past just the visual memories.
 I wanted the ability to get little blurbs relating to each picture and location.

-Unfortunately, I knew that this section would never be able to be truly scalable.
+Unfortunately, I knew that this section couldn't be automated- it would always be a pretty long process.
 I wanted to personalize each and every picture with its own blurb, and that meant I had to write out a separate description for each one and match them up with the picture using some sort of id or name.
-It was likely going to tedious writing everything out so I wanted something simple that would do the job.
+It was likely going to be tedious writing everything out so I wanted something simple that would do the job.

 I ended up just going with just a JS object storing the matching photo name, location, date, and a short description.
 I stored everything as a string except for the description.
 For some of the photos I wanted slightly longer blurbs that included newlines.
 In order to incorporate newlines, I stored each separate "paragraph" of the description into a array, which would allow me later to iterate over them, generating html components for each one.
 An alternative would have been to insert newline symbols and then parse the string later when generating content.
-That would make things harder to edit later on though, if descriptions became very long, symbols could easily get lost or missed.
+I think that would make things harder to edit later on though, if descriptions became very long, symbols could easily get lost or missed.

 This is still far from the best solution for associating information with the images however.
 The only way to check for which description matches with which image is to do a check on their names.
 This requires a lot of manual work in naming them and then later on if any bugs come up.
 It's fine for now considering the scope is relatively small, but a better solution for the general case would be to hold all the data together, the description along with the images.
 Parsing of the image names could also be done in order to reduce the number of extra fields we have.